Suicide awareness and prevention – Know the warning signs and where to get help

 Where to get immediate help

-988 Suicide & Crisis Lifeline.
-Anyone can call, text, or chat 988 to connect 24/7 to a trained counselor will listen, understand how their problems are affecting them, provide support, and connect them to resources if necessary.
+988 Suicide & Crisis Lifeline – Anyone can call, text, or chat 988 to connect 24/7 to a trained counselor who will listen, understand, provide support, and connect them to resources if necessary.

-24/7 Behavioral Health Support.
-In a unique role exclusive to Blue KC health plans, members have access to Mindful Advocates, licensed behavioral health clinicians who can help with in-the-moment support and connect you to the right care and services, including an expedited access network for those in crisis.
-A Blue KC Mindful Advocate is available 24/7 at 833-302-MIND (6463).
+Blue KC Mindful Advocate at 833-302-MIND (6463) – Blue KC members have 24/7 access to licensed behavioral health clinicians who can help with in-the-moment support and connect you to the right care and services.